If you’re a fan of grilled bite-sized varieties of meat, straight out of the heat right before your mouth, then you would love to discover Yakiniku!

-In serving the Yakiniku dish, it is often placed with side dishes such as Korean-styled noodle or rice with a variety of sauces such those from garlic oil, soy, miso and even citrus fruits such as sudachi citrus, lemon, etc.
+In serving the Yakiniku dish, it is often placed with side dishes such as Korean-styled noodles or rice with a variety of sauces such those from garlic oil, soy, miso, and even citrus fruits such as sudachi citrus, lemon, etc.

 How Yakiniku originated and its history, has several theories to it, two of which we will be highlighting shortly, as well as the factors that have promoted its popularity across Japan and international cuisines.

 The first theory on Yakiniku’s birth was that it became a dish after World War II.
 Being introduced by Korean residents in Japan at the time, the aftermath of the war had resulted in a food shortage.
 This had forced the Korean immigrants to make use of the parts of beef and pork entrails discarded by the Japanese, grilling it overheat to feed and making a business out of the remaining.

 Stores that sold the grilled meat were called “Horumon-yaki” stalls which in Japanese (Osaka dialect) was “放るもん” (houru mon) which meant “things that were discarded”.
 The stalls later expanded into using a variety of other animal parts (short ribs, loins).